ScryptoNoob/Glossary-of-Acronyms-Definitions/AML and KYC Glossary.md

 Means a foreign financial institution that does not have a physical presence in a foreign country.

+## SRO

+Self-Regulatory Organisation (see Self-regulatory Body)

 ## STR

 Suspicious Transaction Report

+## Suspicious Activity Report (U.S. Specific)

+A report that is submitted to FinCEN when you detect a known or suspected violation of Federal law or a suspicious transaction related to a money laundering activity or a violation of the Bank Secrecy Act.

 ## Suspicious Transaction Report